Amethyst, Princess of Gemworld: Comic book appearances

-Crossover appearances

-Amethyst appeared in the 1997 "Convergence" crossover that ran through Book of Fate, Night Force, Challengers of the Unknown and Scare Tactics.
-This story depicts an alternate Gemworld experiencing a civil war.
-Here, Amethyst is portrayed as a villain who wants to unify the houses in Gemworld by any means.

 Characterization

 Amy Winston / Amethyst

-In physical appearance, Amy appears as a 5'1" and 90lbs child with blond hair and violent eyes.
-While she retains the same physical features in a adult form within Gemworld, her height is instead stated to be 5'8" and 112lbs.
+In physical appearance, Amy appears as a 5'1" and 90lbs child with blond hair and violet eyes.
+While she retains the same physical features in an adult form within Gemworld, her height is instead stated to be 5'8" and 112lbs.
 Following her appearances after New 52, the character is consistently 5'8" and 122 lbs as she was previously although she is depicted more teenaged in appearance.
 While she is a natural blonde, the character is designed to have dyed her hair lavender.

-During the character's publication in the first and second Amethyst series, she is described as having evolved in personality; beginning as a ordinary and spirited American child whose life revolved around her friends and family, this changed following her 13th birthday and discovery of Gemworld, where she learned of her potential as a sorceress and princess status.
+During the character's publication in the first and second Amethyst series, she is described as having evolved in personality; beginning as an ordinary and spirited American child whose life revolved around her friends and family, this changed following her 13th birthday and discovery of Gemworld, where she learned of her potential as a sorceress and princess status.
 She would acclimate quickly into the role, eventually prioritizing it over her former life on Earth.
 Amethyst is also characterized as being a potentially powerful sorceress due to her heritage as a Lord of Order; A crossover with Doctor Fate implies she is among the most powerful beings in the DC Universe.

 In more recent publications, she retains a similar characterization but is more rebellious in personality and attempts to balance between the role and a normal human life on Earth.
 She also retains her status as a Lord of Order in human form.
 In the 2021 Amethyst limited series, the character is sixteen and is temporarily branded a rogue and while House Amethyst was officially dissolved, she is instead made princess of the Banned.